 Mind maps are like outlines that engage the creative right brain.
 By spreading ideas over the page rather than in a straight line, new relationships become apparent, aiding understanding.

-XMind is an award-winning mind mapping application available for Mac and Windows.
-(Mobile apps are also available for iOS and Android.)
-The new ZEN version aims “to make thinking a delight rather than a burden.”
+XMind is an award-winning mind mapping application available for macOS, Windows, and mobile.
+The new version aims “to make thinking a delight rather than a burden.”
 It features a modern interface, a distraction-free mode, and quick entry to achieve that.

 Diagrams have been used to visually organize information for centuries, and in the 1970s Tony Buzan coined the term “mind map”.
 He popularized the concept in his book “Use Your Head”.

-XMind is all about mind mapping, and I’ll list the ZEN version’s features in the following five sections.
+XMind is all about mind mapping, and I’ll list the app’s features in the following five sections.
 In each subsection, I’ll explore what the app offers and then share my personal take.

 1. Create Mind Maps

 When creating a mind map, you don’t have to start from scratch.
-XMind: Zen gives you a choice of selecting a theme…
+XMind gives you a choice of selecting a theme…

 …or from a library of templates, where a sample mind map has already been created for you.